Ultimate List of Top 49 B2B SaaS Marketing Books On Sales, Marketing & Growth

 Author: Aaron Ross and Marylou Tyler

 Are you in the B2B SaaS market?
 Do you want to have predictable revenue?

 It shows you how to create a sales pipeline, forecast demand, manage customer relationships, and more.
 You’ll learn how to use Salesforce to help you grow your business.
 This book covers all aspects of Salesforce, including CRM, Service Cloud, AppExchange, Chatter, Data Management Platform, Analytics, Marketing Automation, Mobile, Social, Communities, and more.

 You’ll learn how to set up your Salesforce instance and customize it to meet your specific needs.

-Steve Blank is a well-known Silicon Valley entrepreneur who founded the famous design firm IDEO.
+Tom Kelley is a well-known Silicon Valley entrepreneur who founded the famous design firm IDEO.
 He wrote this book to share his insights on creativity and entrepreneurship.
 In this book, he shares his experiences designing products at IDEO and how they apply to startups.